Rakshitsen/capstone-project-1/README.md

 add something on main branch

-time to final deployment to productions
+time to final deployment to productions to the server